Promises and Secrets

 Jesus said it Himself, Paul backed Him up

-I know, that sounds like a lot of hooey.
+I know, that sounds like a lot of hooey to those who think Chritianity is a Democracy where the will of the majority determines the proper course of action.
 But the Scriptures are on my side.
-In Matt 15:23-24
+In Matthew 15:23-24

 24 He answered, "I was sent only to the lost sheep of Israel."